Originally published 7/8/22, updated 10/2/23.

 The date when Medicare coverage will start depends on the signup date.
 Note that Medicare coverage always begins on the first day of the month.

-Part A coverage begins the month the employee turns 65.
+Part A coverage begins the month a beneficiary turns 65.
 If their birthday is on the first of the month, coverage will begin the prior month.

-If employees sign up during the general enrollment period, their coverage will begin on July 1.
+If Medicare-eligible folks sign up during the general enrollment period, their coverage will begin on July 1.
 If they qualify for a special enrollment period, their coverage generally will start the month after they sign up.

 How does Medicare work with employer health plans?

-If your employees plan to work past the age of Medicare eligibility, they’ll want to know about how your company’s health plan works with Medicare and how they can maximize their benefits.
+If an employee plans to work past the age of Medicare eligibility, they’ll want to know about how their company’s health plan works with Medicare and how they can maximize their benefits.

-You’ll want to tell them that they can keep their group health plan and take part in Medicare Part A. If your company has more than 20 employees, your group health plan will cover their expenses first, and Medicare will cover other expenses.
-If they want to avoid paying premiums for Part B, they can defer signing up until they stop working or lose their health insurance without paying a late enrollment penalty.
+You’ll want to tell them that they can keep their group health plan and take part in Medicare Part A. If you or your client’s company has more than 20 employees, your group health plan will cover their expenses first, and Medicare will cover other expenses.
+If Medicare-eligible folks want to avoid paying premiums for Part B, they can defer signing up until they stop working or lose their health insurance without paying a late enrollment penalty.
 They can also sign up for Medicare Part C and Part D on their own.

 Employees will likely have other questions about how they should plan for retirement.
 Fortunately, they don’t have to go it alone.
-ALEX Benefits Counselor can help guide employees to the right benefits plan for them and show them the best choices to make to prepare for their future.
+ALEX Medicare offers a one-on-one conversation that helps employees learn about Medicare eligibility and enrollment dates, understand Medicare coverage options and cost, and ultimately help them get the right benefits plan for their next chapter.